electric-eloquence/fp-template-compiled/README.md

 `fp tpl-encode:hbs` only works with Handlebars at the moment, but will likely be expanded to process more templating languages.

-P.S.
-While "%7B" and "%7D" literally decode to "{" and "}", it is likely that
+"%7B" and "%7D" literally decode to "{" and "}".
+The literal translations of
-they will be used as keys for stashes in languages that do not use curly braces to demarcate tags.
+the codes are unimportant.
+They are meant to signify the opening and closing of a stash, and are ultimately language agnostic.

 The output HTML will be formatted by [js-beautify](https://github.com/beautify-web/js-beautify).
 To override the default configurations, add a .jsbeautifyrc file at the root of